-4. Stop using the text book.
+4. Stop using the textbook.
 It’s to make money.
 We get it, that’s not going to fly in the future.
-No one learns from texts books once out of school, so why are we focusing on learning from textbooks while in school?
-I believe that all teachers should sign a hypocratic outh so this can’t happen any more.
-In the presentation I compare the textbook I’m supposed to use for my class and I compare three marketing books I want to use.
+No one learns from textbooks once out of school, so why are we focusing on learning from textbooks while in school?
+I believe that all teachers should sign a Hippocratic oath so this can’t happen anymore.
+In the presentation, I compare the textbook I’m supposed to use for my class and I compare three marketing books I want to use.
 The marketing books have many positive reviews while the textbook has a lone one.
 I think we need to take a serious look at this.

 5. We don’t need teachers, we need leaders.
 I like to talk about my friend Jordan McFarlen who teaches Entrepreneurship at Campbell here in Regina.
-In the class the students have to start a company, create a product or service and go to market, all in the matter of months.
-With the tradition structure of a business, the students learn how to (and sometimes more so how not to) run a business.
-You don’t learn major lesson in life without trying and failing.
+In the class the students have to start a company, create a product or service and go to market, all in a matter of months.
+With the traditional structure of a business, the students learn how to (and sometimes more so how not to) run a business.
+You don’t learn major lessons in life without trying and failing.
 I believe this is what school can and should help with.